 - Promotional interest rates.
 These cards rarely offer a 0% intro APR period on balance transfers and purchases.
-If you’re looking to move your balance or pay off your purchases without any interest, look for 0% intro APR card.
+If you’re looking to move your balance or pay off your purchases without any interest, look for a 0% intro APR card.

 - Other fees.
 Some other common costs you can expect are late payment fees, penalty APRs and cash advance charges.

 - Travel benefits.
 Airline credit cards can come with a range of other perks, including lounge access, free checked bags, priority boarding and in-flight savings on meals and beverages.

 - Interest-free days.
 If you pay off your credit card in full between 20 and 25 days, depending on the card, you’ll pay zero interest on your purchases.